If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 In 2010 his owners in Nevada, USA, decided to enter Stewie for the record of the longest cat in the Guinness World Records after many of their friends remarked upon his enormous length.

-He measured 48.5 inches (123 cm) long and gained the record of longest cat that same year.
+He measured 48.5 inches (123 cm) long and gained the record for the longest cat that same year.

 As of 2020, Stewie still holds the record for the longest cat to ever be recorded officially.